The big box store variation of the crappy fast food McJob

 - Not a huge superstore, but just as soul-numbing to Granville would be Arkwright's little corner store in Open All Hours.

 - Where Eric and Red work for some time in That '70s Show.

-- Used in one episode of Leverage, where the team tries to take down a Wal Mart ripoff.
+- Used in one episode of Leverage, where the team tries to take down a Wal Mart ripoff (notably, the chain itself is too big even for them, so they settle for stopping this one branch from opening and destroying the town's economy).
 One elderly diabetic employee was continually forced to work through his breaks, with predictable consequences.
 Eliot snaps and nearly beats up his boss, calling him a bully.

 - One of the main characters of Paul Southworth's Krazy Larry works at the superstore "Everything But Walnuts", a giant store that carries literally every imaginable product except walnuts, first as a clerk, and later, as their mascot "Nonuts The Ferret".
 Ironically, he finds this job after quitting his old Burger Fool job.
 He actually enjoys the mascot part of the job more because even though it involves him standing outside naked with only a censorbar over his crotch and getting pelted with rocks by passing cars, its still better than dealing with the soulcrushing drudgery inside the store.